hortonworks/data-tutorials/tutorials/hdf/schema-registry-in-trucking-iot/tutorial-2.md

 ## Integration with HDF

-When Schema Registry is paired with other services available as part of the Hortonworks DataFlow (HDF), integration with Schema Registry is baked in.
+When Schema Registry is paired with other services available as part of the Cloudera DataFlow (CDF), integration with Schema Registry is baked in.

 Component | Schema Registry Integration
 --- | ---